AJGreaves/portrait-artist/README.md

 - The text for the rest of the website was created by Anna Gilhespy and proof-read/edited by [Catriona Black](https://nl.linkedin.com/in/catrionablack).

 ### Media
-- The photos used in this site were obtained from the artist - Anna Gilhespy.
+- All the photos used in this site were obtained from the artist - Anna Gilhespy.
 - Professional photography on images about1.jpg and about3.jpg on the About page by [Rudi Wells Photography](https://headshots.amsterdam) and obtained from the artist - Anna Gilhespy.
 - The video on this website was produced by [Luke Davis](https://about.me/lukedavies) and obtained from the artist - Anna Gilhespy.